Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/GROUP14_Final_Project.md

   2. The total reads in a sample divided by 1,000,000 is our “per million” scaling factor.
 Multiply this by the length of the gene in kilobases.
 This is our denominator.
   3. Numerator / denominator = RPKM value

   Dividing the number in Step 1 by the number in Step 2 gives you reads per million (RPM) and normalizes for sequencing depth.
-Dividing by the RPM values by the length of the gene in kilobases gives reads per kilobase of transcript per million (RPKM), and additionally normalizes for gene length. <sup>[4]</sup>
+Dividing by the RPM values by the length of the gene in kilobases gives reads per kilobase of transcript per million (RPKM), and additionally normalizes for gene length, as seen in Figure 2. <sup>[4]</sup>

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image5.png" width="600">